vruusmann/openscoring.io/_posts/2023-02-06-upgrading_sklearn_xgboost_pipeline_pmml.md

 **Important**: A Scikit-Learn's `OneHotEncoder` transformer and an XGBoost estimator are not compatible with one another in their default configurations.
 In brief, the `OneHotEncoder` transformer produces sparse data matrices by default, where the `1` value represents the "on" state and the omitted value represents the "off" state.
 However, an XGBoost estimator (mis-)interprets omitted values as the "unknown" state.

-The above notes have been discussed in detail in an earlier blog post about [one-hot-encoding categorical features in Scikit-Learn XGBoost pipelines]({% post_url 2022-04-12-onehot_encoding_sklearn_xgboost_pipeline %}).
+The above notes have been discussed in detail in an earlier blog post about [one-hot encoding categorical features in Scikit-Learn XGBoost pipelines]({% post_url 2022-04-12-onehot_encoding_sklearn_xgboost_pipeline %}).

 There are two pipeline configurations that yield provably correct results: